EdTech

 Fact #7: Games can improve math learning.

 According to research by Geetha Ramani and Robert Siegler, playing a game along a number line “produces large gains in varied types of numerical knowledge.”
-We used his research, in fact, to develop Kick Flipper, one of the games in Math 180’s Brain Arcade.
+This specific research was in fact referenced when developing games for Math 180, HMH’s math intervention program for Grades 3–12.
 Math-based games make learning more enjoyable for students and can enhance their numerical understanding.
 Incorporating such games into the curriculum can be a powerful tool for students’ grasp of math concepts.

 Games promote learning.

 There is abundant evidence that educational games are good for engagement and performance in practically any subject.
-There are also countless ways that recreational games that aren’t typically used in a classroom still have educational benefits.
+There are also countless ways that recreational games not typically used in a classroom can still have educational benefits.

 Gamification promotes learning.